 Newsome is an 11 – 16 comprehensive school set in spectacular countryside in south Huddersfield.
-With 600 pupils on roll and 40 highly qualified teaching staff supplemented by a very strong team of support staff, we can offer a broad and balanced curriculum whilst ensuring that we create a safe, happy and caring environment.
+With around 600 pupils on roll and 44 highly qualified teaching staff supplemented by a very strong team of support staff, we can offer a broad and balanced curriculum whilst ensuring that we create a safe, happy and caring environment.
 Students are happy here and learn well, achieving success in many aspects of life.
 Being a small school enables us to know each and every child well and this gives our school a special sense of community – something which most schools can lack.

 Our Core Values